“I’m gonna go kill this guy and get my daughter. Or go get my daughter and kill this guy. Or kill all of ’em!”

 Not to say that Live Free or Die Hard (Die Hard 4.0 to the non-American audience out there) is in any way equal or superior to the fabulous Die Hard… but it is incredibly close, vastly entertaining, and filled with some of the best reckless violence and wanton destruction the big screen is likely to offer this year — Transformers notwithstanding.
 Even with its “softening” from an R to a PG-13, Die Hard 4 is still capable of grabbing us like a wolf shaking a rabbit by the throat, and not letting us go until we’re adrenaline-drained by the end.

-There’s nothing much new in McClane’s world, which means that everything decent around him has turned into dodo doodoo.
+There’s nothing much new in McClane’s world, which means that everything around him has gone to hell in a handbasket.
 Assorted terrorists aplenty, complex villainous plots, dysfunctional family relationships, massive explosions and implausible gunfights are the standard order of the day.
 It doesn’t reinvent the franchise, nor crib from it to the point of lameness, but instead achieves a satisfactory balance between plot invention and fanservice.

 Called to pick up computer hacker Matt Ferrell (Long) for a suspected crime, McClane drops right back into the family tradition of spoiling terrorists’ fun.
 The series’ escalation of terrorist domination continues: first it was a high-rise, then an airport, then New York City, and now… the entire country.
 I won’t ruin the all-too-plausible plot, except to say that once again, this series does us right by not spelling out everything for us in advance, but making us discover what’s going on at roughly the same pace as the hero.